 There are four classes of membership: Producer Members, Corporate Members, Individual Professional Members, and Student Members.
 All members are expected to be actively involved in or supporting the Nova Scotia film, television and/or animation industry.
 Please note that Student Members have limited membership benefits.
 For more information on membership criteria and fees, click on the JOIN NOW button below.

-Producer Members must have produced one of the following:
+Producer Members must have produced at least one of the following:

-- An independent short film (other than a student, workshop or in-house project) of five minutes or longer;
+- An independent short film (other than a student, workshop or in-house project) of five minutes or longer that has screened at a recognized festival;

 - A broadcast television program of 30 minutes (including commercial breaks) or longer;